line-em/line-em/README.md

 <p align="center">
     <img src="https://skillicons.dev/icons?i=js,html,css,react,nextjs,git,astro,styledcomponents,tailwind" />
 </p>
-I've also used Firebase, MONGOdb, nodejs, etc in some projects, and I'm always eager to learn more!
+I've also used Firebase, mongoDB and mongoDB briefy, and I'm always eager to learn more!
 Currently interested in learning more of Nextjs, Typescript and testing.

 ### Design
 <p align="center">